mycc-russ/mycc-russ/README.md

 DHCP automatically assigns IP addresses, subnet masks, default gateways, and DNS servers to devices joining a network, so no one has to configure those settings by hand.
 </details>

-This `<details>` and `<summary>` pattern is plain Markdown — no extra tools required.
-It's a simple way to make any README feel interactive.

 ---

 ## Certifications